David Beattie (businessman): Partick Thistle

 He was formally the chairman of his boyhood team Partick Thistle.
 As director, he helped the club see off a debt of around £3 million and, along with a managerial team of Alan Archibald and Scott Paterson, led Thistle into the 2013-14 Scottish Premiership.
 He also introduced the club's popular under-16s go free to Firhill scheme along with the then manager Ian McCall.

 In July 2019, Beattie returned to the club after the dismissal of the incumbent board led by Jacqui Low after a poor domestic season in the Scottish Championship and allegations of poor financial management.
-He will form a new executive board for the 2019-20 season.
+He will form a new executive board for the 2019–20 season.

+In March 2024, Beattie has joined Ayr Rugby Football Club as a Director and Trustee.

 Personal life

 Following taking over as chairman of Thistle, Beattie was diagnosed with throat cancer.
 He stated that the club and the fans saw him through the cancer, which is now in remission.
-He is married and has 5 children.
+He is divorced and has 3 children.
+He now lives in Alloway with his partner.
 In 1991, Beattie was team captain on an episode of Channel 4's The Crystal Maze.